-If you want to see your relationship grow, you'll have to ask questions--lots of them.
-Getting to know one another in a question and answer session may seem unromantic, it's one way to feel closer instantly or let you know that you may need to reconsider your relationship.
-Peter Pearson, Ph.D. of The Couples Institute, recommends playing Twenty Questions with your partner because, "They [questions] allow you to discover or re-discover who your partner is."
+If you want to see your relationship grow, you'll have to ask questions - lots of them.
+Peter Pearson, Ph.D. of The Couples Institute, recommends playing Twenty Questions with your partner because "They [questions] allow you to discover or rediscover who your partner is."
 By developing a deeper understanding of your partner's mind and spirit, you could find yourself more deeply in love.

-Learning about people's past can be tricky; you don't want to seem like you're giving them the third degree, but at the same time you want to know more them.
-By encouraging people to tell stories about themselves, you not only learn about their history, but also about them from the way they talk about their lives.
+Learning about someone's past can be tricky; you don't want to seem like you're giving them the third degree, but at the same time you want to know more about them.
+By encouraging people to tell stories about themselves, you not only learn about their history but also about them from the way they talk about their lives.